What Is SMS? The Complete Guide to Short Message Service

 In 2005, Americans alone sent 81 billion SMS messages, which is quite a few.

-But in 2019, that number skyrocketed to over 2 trillion!
+In 2019, that number skyrocketed to over 2 trillion!

 Here’s what that looks like visually.